American Broadcasting Company: Facilities and studios

 ABC owns the Times Square Studios at 1500 Broadway, on land owned by a development fund for the 42nd Street Project.
 Opened in September 1999, Good Morning America was broadcast from this facility until June 13, 2025.
 ABC News had premises on West 66th Street, in a six-story building occupying a 196 × 379 ft plot at 121–135 West End Avenue.
-On July 9, 2018, the Walt Disney Company announced that it was selling its two West 66th Street campuses (except for the National Guard Amory) to Silverstein Properties and purchasing one square block of property in lower Manhattan to build a new New York-based broadcast center.
+On July 9, 2018, the Walt Disney Company announced that it was selling its two West 66th Street campuses (except for the National Guard Armory) to Silverstein Properties and purchasing one square block of property in lower Manhattan to build a new New York-based broadcast center.
 The building, known as 7 Hudson Square, opened in 2024 with The View being the first show to move to the new broadcast facility.
-The Tamron Hall Show, ABC News, WABC-TV, ESPN, and Good Morning America all moved their operations to the new facility separately from January–June 2025.
+The Tamron Hall talk show, ABC News, WABC-TV, ESPN, and Good Morning America all moved their operations to the new facility separately from January–June 2025.